Contact:

 Stress states and scales

 Stresses result from self-weight, tectonic preloading, and local actions.
 While homogeneous specimens are tested in the lab, the rock mass is heterogeneous.
 Intact rock and rock mass must therefore be evaluated separately.
+Confinement increases apparent strength and tends to shift failures from tensile to shear dominated.
 For deconstruction this means: the force introduction by hydraulic wedge splitters should activate fracture lines along weaker planes; concrete pulverizers should introduce shear/tension components so that existing discontinuities are utilized without losing control.
+Scale-appropriate planning links specimen data, index-based rock mass estimates, and site observations.

 Strength criteria and fracture mechanisms

 Empirical criteria and experience are used to estimate fracture behavior.
 They clarify when tensile failure (splitting), shear failure (cutting/crushing), or mixed failures dominate.
+Commonly used envelopes such as Mohr-Coulomb for joint-governed behavior and Hoek-Brown for rock mass response support the choice of loading path.
 Practically, this becomes a decision framework: in brittle, sparsely jointed rock, splitting methods are often efficient; in tough components containing reinforcement, shearing and crushing with concrete crushers prevail.
 The transition is gradual and depends on drill pattern, loading rate, and boundary conditions.
+Elevated water pressure, high loading rates, or unfavorable confinement can trigger abrupt crack jumps, which calls for moderated, staged loading.

 Rock mechanics in practice: controlled separating, splitting, and cutting